 Osteopathy is a system of healthcare that looks at the whole body.
 Osteopaths use their hands to treat and restore the motion and function of mechanical structures to promote healing.
 The aim of osteopaths is to create change in the body structure and so help it to function better.
 Osteopaths treat people with problems presenting in the Musculo skeletal system that are long term, (chronic) or acute.

 Matt Blackburn is a Hobart osteopath who helps look after your joints, muscles and nerves so you stay active, well and function better.
-We provide an approach to healing the whole person rather than only managing symptoms.
+He provides an approach to healing the whole person rather than only managing symptoms.